mjsull/chromatiblock/README.md

 The second figure (bottom) shows the presence and absence of non-core colinear blocks.
 Non-core colinear blocks are enlarged and aligned on top of one another.
 Absence of a block indicates absence in the respective genome.

+A HTML example can be found [here](https://mjsull.github.com/Chromatiblock)

+# Demo:
+Example files can be found [here](https://github.com/mjsull/chromatiblock/releases/download/0.3.0/chromatiblock_example.zip)

+To run: extract files to your current directory and then use the command

+`Chromatiblock.py -d chromatiblock_example -w cb_working_dir -o example.html -gb chromatiblock_example/toxins.faa -c chromatiblock_example/categories.tsv`

+Then open example.html with your favourite broswer.

 ### Arguments: